 SAFEGUARDING AGAINST PHISHING IN THE AGE OF 4 INDUSTRIAL REVOLUTION

-Phishing is one of the highest problems because cybercriminals use faster and innovative technological tools to carry out phishing campaigns.
+Phishing is one of the highest problems because cybercriminals use faster and more innovative technological tools to carry out phishing campaigns.
 According to Europol’s annual presentation (2019) “…new threats continue to emerge from vulnerabilities in established processes and technologies.
 Moreover, the longevity of cyber threats is clear, like many long-standing and established modi operandi persist, despite our best efforts.”

 Introduced CyberPhish project addresses the education and labour market requirements for cybersecurity/phishing skills and knowledge for students and graduates in university (including life-long learning activities).

 The overall project objectives are to analyse, design, develop and implement an up-to-date curriculum, e-learning materials, blended learning environment, knowledge and skills self-evaluation and knowledge evaluation system simulations for students and other users in order to prevent phishing attacks, raise competencies in this area for identification and prevention of threats.

 It will address the need for awareness and education in phishing attack prevention.
 The developed e-learning materials, blended learning environment and simulations will be integrated in curricula at the participating Universities as well as provide the opportunity for increased dissemination of knowledge to EU-Citizens through Open Access.